britzl/emthree/README.md

 ![](images/slot.png)

 ### Block
 A block represents an element in a slot on the board.
 It could be fish, candy, cakes or something else, fitting the theme of the game.
+Blocks will fall if there are free slots below them.
 Blocks have a color and an optional type.

 ![](images/block.png)

+### Blocker
+A blocker represents an element in a slot on the board that is static.
+It will not fall and it will stop blocks from falling any further.
+Blocks have an optional type.

+### Spawner
+A spawner represents an element in a slot on the board that creates/spawns blocks.
+It will not fall and it will stop blocks from falling any further.
+Spawners have an optional type.

 ### Match
 Three or more blocks of the same color is considered a match.